jaydiablo/Browscap-1/README.md

 Although PHP has the native [`get_browser()`](http://php.net/get_browser) function to do this, this implementation offers some advantages:
 - The PHP function requires to set the path of the browscap.ini file in the php.ini directive [`browscap`](http://www.php.net/manual/en/misc.configuration.php#ini.browscap), which is flagged as `PHP_INI_SYSTEM` (so it can only be set in php.ini or httpd.conf, which isn't allowed in many cases, e.g. in shared hosting environments).
-- It's much faster than the PHP function (between 20-50 times, depending on the PHP version, the searched user agent and other factors)
+- It's much faster than the PHP function (about 500 times, depending on the PHP version, the searched user agent and other factors)
 - It includes automatic updates of the Browscap source

 Compared to other PHP Browscap parsers, this implementation offers the following advantages
-- It's very fast due to optimized caching of the Browscap data
+- It's very fast due to optimized caching of the Browscap data, for example it's [more than 13 times performant](https://github.com/crossjoin/Browscap/issues/12#issuecomment-135963430) compared to [Browscap-PHP](https://github.com/browscap/browscap-php)
-- It checks the PHP version and uses special PHP 5.5 features for best performance
+- It supports all PHP versions from 5.3.x to 7.0.x and uses newest available features for best performance
 - It has a very low memory consumption (for parsing and generating cache data)
 - All components are extensible - use your own parser, updater, formatter or cache functionality